joserm45/Own-MArio-Bros/README.md

 https://opensource.org/licenses/MIT

-All art used belongs to Nintendo and their Super Mario Bros game.
+All art and audio used belongs to Nintendo and their Super Mario Bros game.